CactiLab/UGCG-Guard/README.md

 Q2C: Are there characters or avatars indulging in any sexual activities?
 Q3A: Are there any knives, guns, or deadly weapons presented in this image?
 Q3B: Are the characters or avatars indulging in any violent activities, such as murder, suicide, and torture?
-Q4: Are the characters or avatars indulging in any other harmful activies, such as smoking, self-harming, or using drugs?
+Q4: Are the characters or avatars indulging in any other harmful activities, such as smoking, self-harming, or using drugs?
 Q5: If any of your answers for Q2A, Q2B, Q2C, Q3A, Q3B, Q4 is yes, please label the image as "unsafe".
 Otherwise, please label the image as "safe".

 Please answer the questions in the following format: